harryhanYuhao/argentum/docs/devel.md

 Screen will show the approipriate portion of the buffer with auxillary informations; pressing key will modify the buffer accordingly, orchange the way how the textbuffer is presented on screen.

 The cursor position is the position of the cursor on screen; with the upper left corner being 1,1.
 The x, y position of the cursor are stored in the global variable `E.cx`, `E.cy`.
+The current position of the cursor is equivalent to `\x1b[1+E.cx; E.cyH.

 ## Screen-Curosr-Text Interaction